1.1 Who should read this practice note?

 - provides written confirmation that they have obtained such advice.

-For further matters the COLP, SRO or a senior experienced practice member should consider, please see 4.5 below.
+For further matters the COLP, SRO or a senior experienced practice member should consider, please see 4.5 of this guidance.

-The COLP, SRO or a senior experienced practice member should ensure that a written summary of the matters considered, the decision as to whether or not it is appropriate to act and any further steps to be taken is prepared.
+The COLP, SRO or a senior experienced practice member should ensure that a written summary of the matters comprises of the decision as to whether or not it is appropriate to act and any further steps to be taken.
 You should place the note with the file.

-In some circumstances, it may be appropriate for you to continue to draft the will or lifetime gift, even if the client has not received independent legal advice.
+In some circumstances, it may be appropriate for you to continue to draft the will, even if the client has not received independent legal advice.
 The SRA Guidance on the Drafting and Preparation of Wills provides the example of a situation where you are drafting wills for your parents and the survivor of them wishes to leave the residuary estate to you and your siblings in equal shares.

 3 Staff members

-You should also be cautious if you are preparing a will or a lifetime gift for a staff member or their immediate family.
-Remember that they too will be classed as a client, and the principles stated above still apply.
+You should also be cautious if you are preparing a will for a staff member or their immediate family.
+They too will be classed as a client, and the principles stated above still apply.

 4.1 What is a significant gift?